Folúntais-reatha

 The programme aims to provide exceptional training and career development opportunities to postdoctoral researchers, fostering international mobility, intersectoral collaboration, and interdisciplinary exposure.

-Further information can be found in the Guide for Applicants to PREPARED at https://preparedresearch.eu/
+Further information can be found in the Guide for Applicants to ROSETTA at https://rosetta.lero.ie/call-for-proposals/

 Essential Criteria: